 The faculty member is a citizen, a member of a learned profession, and a viable and integral part of an educational institution.
-When a faculty member speaks or writes as a citizen he/she should be free from institutional censorship or discipline, but this special position in the Christian community imposes special obligations.
-As an educator, the faculty member should remember that the public may judge the profession and the institution by his/her statements.
-The faculty member should at all times be accurate, exercise appropriate restraint, show respect for the opinions of others, and make every effort to indicate that he/she is not an institutional spokesperson.
+When a faculty member speaks or writes as a citizen they should be free from institutional censorship or discipline, but this special position in the Christian community imposes special obligations.
+As an educator, the faculty member should remember that the public may judge the profession and the institution by their statements.
+The faculty member should at all times be accurate, exercise appropriate restraint, show respect for the opinions of others, and make every effort to indicate that they are not an institutional spokesperson.

-No one will be removed or denied reappointment to a faculty position because of personal views or activities unless there is serious disagreement with the graduate school's beliefs and objectives.
+No one will be removed or denied reappointment to a faculty position because of personal views or activities unless there is serious disagreement with the school's beliefs and objectives.
 The seriousness of disagreement will be determined by judicial process as stated in Proceedings for Dismissal or Non-Renewal.